hogyadenes/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The camera calibration part is in the second cell off my IPython notebook.
-All the functions are part of my line_detector class.
-The function which is responsible for the calibration part is called "calibrate_camera" and can be used like this:
+All the called functions are part of my line_detector class (first cell of my notebook).
+The function responsible for the calibration part is called "calibrate_camera" and can be used like this:

 detector.calibrate_camera(images, (9,6))

 As input, it requires a list of calibration image files and the size of the chessboard image.
 The rest is calculated as following:

-"object points" will be the (x, y, z) coordinates of the chessboard corners in the world.
+"object points" are be the (x, y, z) coordinates of the chessboard corners in the world.
 Assuming the chessboard is fixed on the (x, y) plane at z=0, the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time the chessboard corners are detected in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, `objp` is a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time the chessboard corners are detected in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+Using `objpoints` and `imgpoints` the camera calibration and distortion coefficients can be computed using the `cv2.calibrateCamera()` function.

-The results are stored in the object itself.
-The distortion-correction is then made by the "undistort" function of the class the results.
+The results are stored in the line_detector class itself.
+The distortion-correction is then can be made easily using the "undistort" function of the class.

 undistorted = detector.undistort(cal_img)